mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 Melee weapons are a symbol of status among the nobility of many worlds but they also serve a useful purpose in boarding actions.
 When attempting to capture an enemy vessel, a sword is much less likely to cause significant damage to vulnerable systems or cause a hull breach than a gun but is better at opening a self-sealing vacc suit to the airless cold of space.

-These weapons require the Melee skill, using the blade speciality if they have a sharp edge, bludgeon if they do not and unarmed if you are left with nothing but your fists; though fists are a poor substitute against a better prepared enemy.
+These weapons require the Melee skill, using the blade specialty if they have a sharp edge, bludgeon if they do not and unarmed if you are left with nothing but your fists; though fists are a poor substitute against a better prepared enemy.

 WEAPON TL RANGEDAMAGE KG COST MAGAZINE MAGAZINE COST TRAITS Blade 2 Melee 2D 1 Cr100 — — —